Skip to content

 This appraisal strictly complies with the professional standards established by the International Society of Appraisers, ensuring the highest levels of ethical and technical accuracy.
 The report is an essential tool for insurance purposes, estate planning, charitable contributions, and other activities that require precise and reliable art valuation.

-Effective Day of Valuation.
+Effective Date of Valuation

-October 23, 2024Artwork Image Analysis
+October 23, 2024

-Introduction to Image Analysis
+Item Image Analysis

 For this appraisal, we have employed Google Vision to perform a comparative image analysis.
 The process commenced with the submission of the artwork's primary frontal image—the most detailed and comprehensive view—to Google Vision's database.
 This initial image serves as the foundation for the subsequent analysis.